3D Printing Filament Guide 2026: PLA, TPU, PETG, ABS, ASA Compared

 Strengths and Weaknesses

-• Creep: PLA can slowly deform when under constant load.
+• Creep: it slowly deforms under constant load.

 PLA Variants